nnajiabraham/personal-portfolio/plan.md

 - Global `ThemeProvider` (simple context or tokens) to centralize colors and spacing.

 ## Migration Approach
+1. Archive the current CRA implementation (including `src`, `public`, config files) after extracting all content/assets needed for the Vite rebuild, then prune legacy files so the repository only contains the new Vite scaffold and shared assets like this `plan.md`.
-1. Create new Vite project structure (`src/main.tsx`, `src/App.tsx`, `index.html`).
+2. Create new Vite project structure (`src/main.tsx`, `src/App.tsx`, `index.html`).
-2. Port content from current CRA components, adapting to new componentized sections.
+3. Port content from current CRA components, adapting to new componentized sections.
-3. Replace inline styles with modular CSS (`.module.css`) or `styled` solution; leverage CSS variables for theme.
+4. Replace inline styles with modular CSS (`.module.css`) or `styled` solution; leverage CSS variables for theme.
-4. Integrate fonts via `@fontsource` imports in `main.tsx`/global stylesheet.
+5. Integrate fonts via `@fontsource` imports in `main.tsx`/global stylesheet.
-5. Install and use `lucide-react` icons for social actions.
+6. Install and use `lucide-react` icons for social actions.
-6. Configure ESLint + Prettier with TypeScript-aware rules.
+7. Configure ESLint + Prettier with TypeScript-aware rules.
-7. Set up Vitest, React Testing Library, and coverage thresholds.
+8. Set up Vitest, React Testing Library, and coverage thresholds.
-8. Remove unused CRA files/assets; reorganize assets folder for icons if needed.
+9. Ensure `package.json` retains Netlify-compatible scripts (`build`, `start`, `serve`) mapped to the new Vite commands so existing deployment automation keeps functioning.
-9. Update Netlify configuration (if necessary) to align with Vite build output (`npm run build` -> `dist`).
+10. Update Netlify configuration (if necessary) to align with Vite build output (`npm run build` -> `dist`).

 ## Testing Strategy with Vitest
 - Create `vitest.config.ts` with JSX transform + alias resolution.